minio/docs/source/replication/enable-server-side-two-way-bucket-replication.rst

 clusters already have users with the necessary :ref:`permissions <minio-bucket-replication-serverside-twoway-permissions>`.

+The following examples use ``Alpha`` and ``Baker`` as placeholder :mc:`aliases
+<mc alias>` for each MinIO cluster.
+You should replace these values with the
-The following examples that the :mc:`alias <mc alias>` for each cluster provides the necessary permissions for creating policies and users on both clusters.
+appropriate aliases for the MinIO clusters on which you are configuring bucket replication.
+These examples assume that the specified aliases have the necessary permissions for creating policies and users on both clusters.
 See :ref:`minio-users` and :ref:`minio-policy` for more complete documentation on MinIO users and policies respectively.

-Replace ``Alpha`` and ``Baker`` in the following examples with the appropriate :mc:`aliases <mc alias>` for the MinIO clusters on which you are configuring bucket replication.

 A\) Create Replication Administrators
    The following code creates policies and users for supporting configuring